 UB Faculty and Staff

-Make an appointment to receive your vaccination at the Student Health Center by calling 716-829-3316.
+Make an appointment to receive your vaccination at Health Services by calling 716-829-3316.

 Please see your primary care physician, a community clinic or a neighborhood pharmacy.